Table of Contents

 Some ways to make content more readable include:

-You can also add contrasts and highlights in appropriate spots to improve the readability.
-This is especially important when it comes to links – users should always be able to make a difference between them and other text, so they need to look clickable.
+You can also add contrasts and highlights in appropriate spots to improve readability.
+This is especially important when it comes to links—users should always be able to distinguish them from other text, so they need to look clickable.

 Organization

 Aside from being easily recognizable, links should streamline the user’s path through the website.
-They should also offer relevant pages to go to next and suggest content that’s related to what they’ve read.
+They should also offer relevant pages to go to next and suggest content related to what the user has read.

-Additionally, make sure to include CTAs – they should come at appropriate moments in the visitors flow and make it logical to make a certain action.
+Additionally, make sure to include CTAs—they should appear at appropriate moments in the visitor's flow and make it logical to take a certain action.

 Navigating through the website should feel fluid. you need to organize your content in a way that’s logical and provides user-friendly ways to engage with it.

-To do this, Think about your website’s search feature and ways to improve it.
+To do this, Consider your website’s search feature and ways to improve it.
 Here are some steps that’ll make it easier for your audience to improve the users’ experience:

 Source: Airbnb